-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+Services that are covered for you What you must pay when you get these services Sharp Direct Advantage Gold Card (HMO) Sharp Direct Advantage Platinum Card (HMO) Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
 Prior authorization may be required from our plan.
 Referral may be required from your network provider.